-- 16.1 A student has the right to appeal to the Academic Misconduct Committee against the decision of an Academic Conduct Officer.
-Appeals can be made only on one or both of the following grounds: - (i) procedural irregularity in the conduct of the original investigations of the Academic Conduct Officer; - (ii) exceptional circumstances, providing that these circumstances can be substantiated and there is a valid reason why these were not made known at the time when the penalty was imposed. - 16.2 A student can appeal the decision of the Academic Misconduct Committee (to the Academic Misconduct Appeals Committee), unless the Academic Misconduct Committee's decision was on an appeal against the decision of an Academic Conduct Officer.
-The membership of the Academic Misconduct Appeals Committee
+16.1 A student has the right to appeal to the Academic Misconduct Committee against the decision of an Academic Conduct Officer.
+Appeals can be made only on one or both of the following grounds:

+(i) procedural irregularity in the conduct of the original investigations of the Academic Conduct Officer;

+(ii) exceptional circumstances, providing that these circumstances can be substantiated and there is a valid reason why these were not made known at the time when the penalty was imposed.

+16.2 A student can appeal the decision of the Academic Misconduct Committee (to the Academic Misconduct Appeals Committee), unless the Academic Misconduct Committee's decision was on an appeal against the decision of an Academic Conduct Officer.
+The membership of the Academic Misconduct Appeals Committee must be different to the original committee membership when the appeal is heard.
+Appeals can only be made on one or both of the following grounds:

-- must be different to the original committee membership when the appeal is heard.
-Appeals can only be made on one or both of the following grounds: - (i) procedural irregularity prior to or in the conduct of the Committee meeting; - (ii) there is new evidence that can be substantiated, including exceptional circumstances, which were not known at the time and may have affected the outcome had it been known to the Committee and that there is a valid reason for not making it known at the time. - 16.3 Appeals must be sent to the Student Appeals, Complaints and Conduct Manager within 10 calendar days of the date on the letter informing the student of the outcome. - 16.4 Appeals will be considered in the first instance by the Head of Academic Quality and Student Conduct and one of the members of the Academic Misconduct Committee (or nominee).
+(i) procedural irregularity prior to or in the conduct of the Committee meeting;

+(ii) there is new evidence that can be substantiated, including exceptional circumstances, which were not known at the time and may have affected the outcome had it been known to the Committee and that there is a valid reason for not making it known at the time.

+- 16.3 Appeals must be sent to the Head of Student Appeals, Complaints and Conduct within 10 calendar days of the date on the letter informing the student of the outcome. - 16.4 Appeals will be considered in the first instance by two members of the Academic Misconduct Committee.
 This is called the sifting stage of the appeals process.
 It consists of an initial assessment of readily available documentation, to include the student submission, information on SCIMS, and the paperwork from the case considered by either the Academic Conduct Officer or the Academic Misconduct Committee. - 16.5 If it is clear that a case for consideration has not been established including a valid reason as to why the student did not use the exceptional circumstances process if they ask for exceptional circumstances to be taken into account, the case may be rejected.